Tuesday, October 25, 2016

 Frequently, however, they are shown simply as the shoemakers that they were, at work at their bench or in their shop.
 Many of the images of these saints, especially those that were commissioned as church decorations, such as altarpieces or statues, would have been commissioned by the leatherworkers guilds in honor of their patron saints.

-Saints Crispin and Crispinian at Work
++Saints Crispin and Crispinian at Work

-from Fleurs des histoires of Jean Mansel
+From a Fleurs des histoires of Jean Mansel

 Belgian (Bruges), c.1450-1475